Ceamurlia de Jos

-Ceamurlia de Jos (meaning "Lower Ceamurlia") is a commune in the southeast of Tulcea County, Northern Dobruja, Romania.
+Ceamurlia de Jos (/ro/; meaning "Lower Ceamurlia") is a commune in the southeast of Tulcea County, Northern Dobruja, Romania.
 It has a total population of 2,620 and it has an area of 119,43 km².
 The Golovița Lake is located south of this commune.
 Its name is derived from Turkish Çamurlu, meaning "muddy".

 A part of the inhabitants of this commune are Aromanians that were deported from Southern Dobruja, where they settled from the Southern Balkans during the Romanian rule of the region, after it was ceded back to Bulgaria in 1940 according to the terms of the Treaty of Craiova.

 At the 2021 census Ceamurlia de Jos had a population of 2,122 with a majority of Romanians (92.37%) and a minority of Bulgarians (0.51%), others (0.19%) and unknown (6.93%).

 Ceamurlia de Jos commune is composed of two villages: